;

 Phosphorus is another mineral found in our body.
 It’s actually the second highest in quantity, behind calcium.

-Blood serum levels of phosphorus should generally be approximately 2.5 – 4.5 mg/dL, but ranges may differ depending on the individual.
 Some nephrology clinics have different ranges to accommodate for the expected higher ranges of phosphorus in late-stage CKD, which may look closer to 3.0 – 5.0 mg/dL.

-It will be important to follow a low phosphorus diet if phosphorus is above 4.5.
-Phosphorus binders may also be prescribed.
+It may be important to follow a low phosphorus diet if phosphorus is above 4.5.

 Calcium

 Calcium is the number one mineral stored in our body.
 It helps with many things including bone health and muscle contraction.
-General calcium levels are between 8.5 – 10.2 mg/dL.

 As our kidneys help regulate our bone health, calcium becomes an important value to monitor with kidney disease.

 With many people with CKD, calcium can trend out of range.
 Calcium can either go above the healthy range or below.
-This often leads to either including or avoiding calcium supplements, depending on your labs and other health conditions.

-Never take calcium supplements without first discussing them with your nephrologist.
 Too much calcium can lead to calcification in your soft tissues.
 As a result, it can lead to an increased risk of heart attack and stroke.

 Energy